pilight/pilight/docs/source/development/mqtt/index.rst

    .. code-block:: console

-      pilight/mqtt/connected
-      pilight/mqtt/disconnected

-These topic inform when a client is connected or disconnected by posting the client id as the payload.
-This is usefull when a client voluntarily disconnects and therefor no LWT is sent, or when no LWT is configured.
+      pilight/mqtt/+

+The wildcard of this topic is the client id.
+The payload can either be ``connected`` or ``disconnected`` and either one will be send as the payload.